hack4impact/flask-base/README.md

 $ xcode-select --install
 ```

 ##### Add Environment Variables

 Create a file called `config.env` that contains environment variables in the following syntax: `ENVIRONMENT_VARIABLE=value`.
-For example,
+You may also wrap values in double quotes like `ENVIRONMENT_VARIABLE="value with spaces"`.
-the mailing environment variables can be set as the following.
-We recommend using Sendgrid for a mailing SMTP server.
-But anything else will work as well.
+For example, the mailing environment variables can be set as the following.
+We recommend using Sendgrid for a mailing SMTP server, but anything else will work as well.

 ```
 MAIL_USERNAME=SendgridUsername